sinclairzx81/appex/readme.md

 appex wildcard handlers allow for wildcard routing at a given module scope.
 Wildcard handlers support 'typed' url argument mapping, as denoted by the arguments annotation.

-In addition, wildcard handlers also support optional arguments.
-As specific with TypeScript's '?' on argument names.
+In addition, wildcard handlers also support optional arguments which can be specified with TypeScript's '?' on argument names.

 appex wildcard handlers require the following signature: